AfriForum: Criticism and controversies

+White genocide conspiracy theory

-AfriForum is often accused of advancing the white genocide conspiracy theory due to the group's debunked claim that white South Africans are targeted in farm attacks.
+AfriForum is often accused of advancing the white genocide conspiracy theory due to the group's disproved claims that white South Africans are being specifically targeted in farm attacks.
 The organization has denied this and lodged a successful complaint with the Press Council of South Africa against an article from Mail & Guardian that claimed it promotes the idea of a white genocide.
 Breakfast Show host Bongani Bingwa also apologized after claiming AfriForum had specifically used the phrase "white genocide", saying "Ernst Roets, I owe you an apology, AfriForum has not used the word white genocide."

-In October 2010, with regard to AfriForum's response to Absa Bank softening stance on quotas in rugby, Ferial Haffajee wrote in a column in City Press that "while AfriForum is an excellent lobby group with a sense of strategy and tactics, it should be careful that its radical tactics do not dissemble into racist special pleading – a deeply conservative impulse".

 In June 2012, the African National Congress Youth League stated that AfriForum is "the defender of white privilege", after AfriForum lodged charges of hate speech with the police and the Equality Court against ANCYL deputy president for statements relating to land held by white farmers.

-In a column in July 2012, University of Cape Town Professor Pierre de Vos criticised Minister of Higher Education Blade Nzimande's "blistering attack against the liberal notion of civil society", and stated that the appropriate way to "engage with organisations [such as AfriForum] is not to mutter darkly about how they are trying to take over the country by having the cheek to promote their own ideas" but to "criticise their ideas and the actions they take and provide arguments for why one’s own ideas are better".
+In 2023, the youth wing of AfriForum put up posters of "No Whites Allowed" across University of Pretoria's campus as a protest.
+The university responded to the incident with: "We will take immediate disciplinary action against those responsible for defacing the university's property, and advocating for racism in an institution of higher learning dedicated to the education and transformation of South Africa".

+On February 7, 2025, U.S. President Donald Trump signed an executive order cutting off financial aid to South Africa, citing concerns over land expropriation policies and South Africa's genocide case against Israel at the International Court of Justice.
+On February 10, 2025, the uMkhonto weSizwe party filed treason charges against AfriForum, saying that AfriForum influenced Trump's decision by allegedly lobbying for the sanctions, and alleging they undermined national sovereignty through misinformation.
+AfriForum denied the allegations.
+Legal experts suggest the treason case may be difficult to prove, as intent to undermine sovereignty must be established.
+Trump also offered refugee status to white South African farmers, citing persecution concerns, but AfriForum declined, asserting their commitment to remain in the country.

 The survivalist group Kommandokorps criticised AfriForum in February 2012, saying that AfriForum "had not done much to prevent farm murders".
 This was in response to AfriForum's criticism of Kommandokorps in which AfriForum CEO Kallie Kriel said that Kommandokorps' treatment of young people at training camps is "immoral and inexcusable".